-Join Edward Lawler III for an in-depth discussion in this video Why pay matters, part of Pay Strategy.
+Join Edward Lawler III for an in-depth discussion in this video Why pay matters, part of Human Resources: Pay Strategy.

 - Well, pay matters because it's one of the most important elements of the relationship between an individual and an organization.
 From an organization's point of view, first and foremost, it's a major cost.
 Increasingly, it represents 60 or 70% or more of the total cost an organization bears as part of their business model.
 That's if you include benefits as well as cash in your pay equation.
 That's increased over time because increasingly knowledge-work businesses have labor as their major factor in their cost structure, and that of course means that pay and benefits become a very, very major part of their business model.